tycrek/degoogle/README.md

   - [Nextcloud](https://nextcloud.com/) - **14-eyes** - Also self-hosted.
 Spin-off of ownCloud.
   - [Syncthing](https://syncthing.net/) - **9-eyes** - An interesting take on cloud storage: decentralized.
 Peer-to-peer between only your devices.
 Software is open-source and available on GitHub.
   - [Sia](https://sia.tech/) - Fully decentralized cloud storage.
+  - [Tresorit](https://tresorit.com/) - Primarily meant for businesses, but offeres a free version for individuals as well. (thanks u/xNick26)
   - *Editor note: I'm not including MEGA.
 I do not recommend MEGA.
 It's far too controversial and far too difficult to figure out who actually owns the service.
 Also, it's a 5-eyes.*
 - Hangouts
   - [Telegram](https://telegram.org/) - Telegram is one of the biggest names out there for secure communication.
 Previously based in Russia, the company has since moved to Dubai.